-RAMADHANI, J. A.:
+RAMADHANI, J.A.:

-The respondent, N. I. N. Munuo Ng'uni, is an advocate of the High Court of Tanzania based at Arusha.
+The respondent, N. I. N. Mumuo Ng'umi, is an advocate of the High Court of Tanzania based at Arusha.
 On 4/11/1993 the High Court of Tanzania, Arusha Registry, assigned him six court briefs for a criminal session in Babati.
 He did not accept them.
 So, the learned Judge in charge of the High Court, Arusha, suspended his practice pending a reference to the High Court.
 He filed a suit claiming a number of things: that his suspension was illegal and that it should be lifted, that the court should make a declaration that the Legal Aid (Criminal Proceedings) Act, 1969, Act No. 21 of 1969, (hereinafter referred to as Act No. 21 of 1969) is ultra vires Article 23 of the Constitution of the United Republic of Tanzania, 1977, (hereinafter referred to as the Constitution), and that he should be awarded damages.

-He was successful in the High Court before a panel of three judges since it was a claim under the Basic Rights Enforcement Act, 1994, Act No. 33 of 1994, (hereinafter referred to as Act No. 33 of 1994).
-The appellants filed a notice of appeal on 20/3/1998 and the respondent filed a notice of crossappeal on 27/3/1998, that is, seven days afterwards.
+He was successful in the High Court before a panel which had to and Duties consist of three judges since it was a claim under the Basic Rights/ Enforcement Act, 1994, Act No. 33 of 1994, (hereinafter referred to as Act No. 33 of 1994).
+The appellants filed a notice of appeal on 20/3/1998 and the respondent filed a notice of cross-appeal on 27/3/1998, that is, seven days afterwards.

 At the hearing Mr. Kamba, Principal State Attorney, represented the appellants while the respondent appeared in person.
-The appellants raised a preliminary objection which we heard but reserved our ruling to the present.
+The appellants raised a preliminary abjection which we heard but reserved our ruling to the present.
 We now give it.

-The appellants claimed that the notice of cross-appeal by the respondent was filed contrary to Rule 87(2).
+The appellants claimed that the notice of cross-appeal by the respondent was filed contrary to Rule 87 (2).
 Mr. Kamba submitted that the respondent was required to file a notice of cross-appeal after a copy of memorandum of appeal by the appellants was served on him and that he had thirty days in which to do so.
 Mr. Kamba contended that the respondent jumped the gun, so to speak.

 The respondent simply said that the moment he received a copy of the notice of appeal by the appellants, he knew that he was the respondent and, therefore, he could only file a cross-appeal.
-He pointed out that Rule 87(2) does not bar a person from filing a cross-appeal before service of a record of appeal and a memorandum of appeal.
+He pointed out that Rule 87 (2) does not bar a person from filing a cross-appeal before service of a record of appeal and a memorandum of appeal.
 He submitted that rules should not be used to thwart substantial justice.

-Mr. Kamba admitted that the appellant has not been prejudiced in any way by the filing of the notice of cross-appeal before the respondent was served with a copy of the record and memorandum of appeal.
-Now, it is trite law that procedural irregularity should not vitiate proceedings if no injustice has been occasioned.
-(See: Rawal v.
-Mombasa Hardware [1968] EA 392; Mauji v.
-Arusha General Stores [1968] EA 137; and Cooper Motors Corporation (T) Ltd. v.
-A.I.C.C., [1991] TLR 165.)
-So, this ground is lame.
+Mr. Kamba admitted that the appellants have not been prejudiced in any way by the filing of the notice of cross-appeal before the respondent was served with a copy of the record and memorandum of appeal.
+Now, it is trite law that procedural irregularity should

 Then we agree with the respondent that rules should not be used to thwart justice.
 In fact a prominent judge in this jurisdiction, the late BIRON, J., said in General Marketing Co.
 Ltd. v.
-A. A. Shariff [1980] T.L.R.
+A. A. Shariff / 1930 / T.L.R.
 61 at 65 that rules of procedures are handmaids of justice and should not be used to defeat justice.

-To clinch it all, the thirteenth Amendment to the Constitution has promulgated Article 107A which provides, in sub-article (2) (e), as follows:
+To clinch it all, the thirteenth Amendment to the Constitution has promulgated Article 107A which provides, in sub-article (2)(e), as follows:

-- (2) Katika kutoa uamuzi wa mashauri ya madai na jinai kwa kuzingatia sharia, mahakama zitafuata kanuni zifuatazo, yaani:
+- 2) Katika kutoa uamuzi wa mashauri ya madai na jinai kwa kuzingatia sharia, mahakama zitafuata kanuni zifuatazo, yaani:

-- (a) ...
+- a) ...

-- (b) ...
+- b) ...

-- (c) ...
+- c) ...

-- (d) ...
+- d) ...

-- (e) kutenda haki bila ya kufungwa kupita kiasi na masharti ya kifundi yanayoweza kukwamisha haki kutendeka.
+- e) kutenda haki bila ya kufungwa kupita kiasi na masharti ya kifundi yanayoweza kukwamisha haki kutendeka.